dishajk/dishajk.github.io/readme.md

     \  /  __/ |  \__ \ | (_) | | | |    / /_
      \/ \___|_|  |___/_|\___/|_| |_|   |____|

+There will be two 'collections'

+1. posts
+2. projects

 All projects come under the same umbrella.
 Projects can be external links or internal blog.
 Some fieldnotes are also projects

 new collection: projects